nikhileshsirohi/BANK-MANAGEMENT-SYSTEM/README.md

 By verifying passwords before granting access to sensitive operations, this approach adds an additional layer of security to the banking management system, ensuring that only authorized users can view or modify account information.

 However, it's important to note that this approach is a simplified example for educational purposes.
 In real-world applications, password handling and security measures should be more robust, involving techniques like secure hashing and encryption to protect sensitive information.

+### Author
+This banking management system was created by Nikhilesh Sirohi, a student at Madan Mohan Malaviya University of Technology, Gorakhpur.